Skip to Content

 There are no fees to hike or cycle the KVR Trail.

 Cycling the KVR trail as a multi-day trip is an option, with one of the most popular trips starting in Midway and finishing in Penticton.
-This 320km journey takes around a 5 to 7 days to cycle.
+This 320km journey takes around 5 to 7 days to cycle.

-The low gradient path, lack of motorised traffic and multitude of accommodation options en route make cycling the KVR Trail a scenic and relaxing adventure.
+The low gradient path, lack of motorised traffic and a multitude of accommodation options en route make cycling the KVR Trail a scenic and relaxing adventure.
 Enjoy!

 PIN this post for later!